wsjung0516/rxjs/index.md

 1. User can select randomly, one grid, two or three or four.
 2. One grid type is selected, then html element id is element1, which can be a canvas area for drawing.
 3. Two grids type are selected, then html elements are element1 element2, each elements is inputed to next process sequencially.
-4. Two grids type are aslected, process of element2 have to wait until element1 is completing rendering process.
+4. Two grids type are selected, process of element2 have to wait until element1 is completing rendering process.
 5. Each sprit window has multiple images, which is got from server by async communication.
 6. Each sprit window display only one image and others are cached
-7. When multil grid type is selected, just the time the previous split window start to cache, next split window start to rendering process from beggining.
+7. When multi grid type is selected, just the time the previous split window start to cache after display the first image, next split window start to rendering process from beggining.

 ![](/assets/images/split-window1-1.png)